Neuvillete/Weather-Dashboard/README.md

 Certainly!
-Here's a `README.md` template for your Weather Dashboard project using Python FastAPI, HTML, CSS, and JavaScript.
+Here's a `README.md` template for your Weather Dashboard project using Python FastAPI, HTML, CSS, and JS.

 ```markdown
 # Weather Dashboard